Index estimate by first Betti number of minimal hypersurfaces in compact symmetric spaces: Introduction

 where $\mathcal{H}$ is the space of harmonic $1$-forms on $\Sigma$ and $\Gamma(\nu\Sigma)$ denotes the space of normal vector fields along $\Sigma$ in $M$.
 Next, we consider a quadratic form $q_{\omega}(v,w):=Q(\Phi_{\omega}(v),\Phi_{\omega}(w))$ on $\mathcal{G}$, where $Q$ is the index form of the minimal hypersurface $\Sigma$ in $M$.
-Then it turns out that a sufficient condition for the inequality $\eqref{eq:SMN}$ is given by ${\rm Tr}q_{\omega}<0$ for any $\omega\in \mathcal{H}$ (see Section \ref{sec:ind} for details).
+Then it turns out that a sufficient condition for the inequality $\eqref{eq:SMN}$ is given by ${\rm Tr}q_{\omega}<0$ for any non-trivial $\omega\in \mathcal{H}$ (see Section \ref{sec:ind} for details).
 A problem here is how to define a preferred test variation $\Phi$ in order to estimate the trace of $q_{\omega}$.
-In \cite{ACS}, two reasonable choice of test variations are presented by using an isometric immersion of the ambient Riemannian manifold $M^{n}$ into the Euclidean space $\R^{n+k}$.
+In \cite{ACS}, two reasonable choices of test variations are presented by using an isometric immersion of the ambient Riemannian manifold $M^{n}$ into the Euclidean space $\R^{n+k}$.
 The first method is inspired by the idea of Ros \cite{Ros} and Urbano \cite{Urbano}, and this is applicable to a minimal surface in a $3$-dimensional Riemannian manifold (see \cite[Proposition 4]{ACS}).
 Another choice is a generalization of the method by Savo \cite{Savo}, and this can be applied to a minimal hypersurface of any dimension (\cite[Theorem A]{ACS}).
-In any case, an advantage of these methods is that the trace formula for $q_{\omega}$ is derived in a better form so that ${\rm Tr}q_{\omega}$ can be estimated by using geometry of the isometric immersion $M\to \R^{n+k}$.
-See \cite{ACS, GMR} or Appendix for details.
+In any case, an advantage of these methods is that the trace formula for $q_{\omega}$ is derived in a better form so that ${\rm Tr}q_{\omega}$ can be estimated by using geometry of the isometric immersion $M\to \R^{n+k}$ (See \cite{ACS, GMR} or Appendix for details).
+Thus, if furthermore one can find a preferred isometric immersion of $M$ into $\R^{n+k}$ so that ${\rm Tr}q_{\omega}<0$ for any non-trivial $\omega\in \mathcal{H}$ on any $\Sigma\subset M$, we obtain the index estimate \eqref{eq:SMN} for any $\Sigma\subset M$.
+However, it should be emphasized that whether this method works depends on the choice of isometric immersion $M\to \R^{n+k}$.